 I quickly checked out the small shops and found a pair of jade earrings made locally.
 While paying, the lady told me a traditional ceremony to ring in the new year (I visited on New Year’s Eve).
 She said to combine cinnamon, allspice, juice of a lime and 1 spoonful of honey with 2 liters water and cleanse your body.

-Author Jennifer Broome spent a week staying at Orchid Bay, in northern Belize.
+Jennifer Broome spent a week staying at Orchid Bay on this trip and has stayed at the resort multiple times.
 Check out her other blogs including snorkeling in a UNESCO World Heritage Site and an afternoon in Corozal, a lesser traveled town for tourists.